Rosemary Skillet Chicken

 I paired this with some traditional popovers one night and my rosemary and sea salt popovers another night, as well as some broccoli rabe that I sautéed in shallots and a bit of olive oil.
+This chicken is also great paired with my arugula salad with simple lemon vinaigrette.
 This chicken dish is definitely ranking up there as one of our favorite weeknight meals.
 The kids love it because it tastes great, and I love it because it’s easy.
+Those are two key words that I look for when making dinner, easy and tasty.

 rosemary skillet chicken:

 - 2-3 pounds of bone-in, skin-on chicken breasts, thighs or drumsticks – Just get enough chicken for your family here.
 I usually buy my chicken in pieces rather than by the pound.
-I cooked up 3 smaller breasts one time, and I’ve also cooked up 4 thighs and a drumstick.
+I typically get 1 breast and 3 thighs.

 - 3 1/2 tablespoons olive oil, divided